ckaznable/Zarumet/README.md

 ## Introduction

-Zarumet is an mpd album art viewer for the terminal written in Rust.
+Zarumet is an mpd client for the terminal written in Rust.

 ![Zarumet Screenshot](/assets/screenshots/zarumet.png?raw=true)

 ## Dependencies

 - [mpd](https://musicpd.org)
+- A NerdFont
 - A terminal emulator that supports truecolor and UTF-8 encoding.

 ## 🦀 Installation